rafasaur/sharkbot2/README.md

 Sharkbot is my attempt at a modular Discord bot, with a fair amount of functionality out of the box, and the ability to quickly and easily add/remove pieces as needed.
 In theory, one bot *could* be used across multiple Discord servers, but it is not currently written to do so effectively and it is very likely at least one thing will break.

-## Implemented features
-Currently, Sharkbot can:
-- [x] alarm clock
- - [x] a variety of sayings for default reminders
- - [x] randomly choose from a set of possible reminders
-- [x] assign/remove roles based on message reactions!
-- [x] react to messages, sometimes!
-- [x] post when people make accidental haiku!
-- [x] affirm your friends!
-  - [x] a variety of affirmations (please submit more!)
-- [x] smooth members...?
-  - [x] a smoother smoothing experience...?

-### In progress/to be implemented
-- [ ] the ability to add alarms...?
-- [ ] birthdays!
-- [ ] create polls
-  - [ ] with a time limit?
-  - [ ] choose your own emoji for polls?
-- [ ] twitch alerts
-- [ ] music streaming

 ## Overview
-The most recent update for Sharkbot finally uses Discord.js v13, which require some minor code updates to align with the new API.
+The most recent updates for Sharkbot finally use Discord.js v13, which required some minor code updates to align with the new API.
 The file structure received a much more substantial reworking, to improve accessibility for commonly edited files, and readability overall.

-Despite the new version of Discord.js allowing for "slash commands" to be easily implemented, I have not yet done so.
-The main reason for this is the way interactions are handled differently than messages breaks some finer functionality of commands I've currently implemented.
+Some commands are now available as slash commands!
+The main reason for some, not all, is that interactions are handled differently than messages, which breaks some finer functionality of commands I've currently implemented.
+Certain commands will be converted into slash commands, but others (namely, [affirm](docs/COMMANDS.md#affirm)) will remain "old school" by necessity.

+### Getting him up and running
+Just check out a copy, go through each `.config/<widget>.EXAMPLE.js` filling in blanks, and deleting the `.EXAMPLE` from the filename.
+Peruse to find other `EXAMPLE` files and make your own, or just delete them.
+Finally, replace `<your token here>` with your bot's token in `.env`.
+It should work immediately!

 ### Features & Commands
-Fine-grained documentation of Sharkbot's features (or "widgets") can be found in [that readme](docs/FEATURES.md), and likewise for [commands](docs/COMMANDS.md).
+Fine-grained documentation of Sharkbot's features (or "widgets") can be found in [that readme](docs/FEATURES.md), and likewise for the default [commands](docs/COMMANDS.md).

 All features are loaded via their folder in `/src/widgets`.
-All features require a `<feature>.cfg.js` file with `active: true` in the `/.config` folder.
+All features require, at minimum, a `<feature>.js` file with `active: true` in the `/.config` folder.
 Any features with "rules" are loaded from their respective folder/files in `/.rules`.
+Any features beginning with `~` in their name will not be loaded (by default, `~template` is the only one).

 ### alarms
-Send messages at specific times, according to cron rules.
+Send messages at specific times, according to [cron rules](https://crontab.cronhub.io/).
 A certain amount of randomization is allowed.

 ### askbox
 Designates a channel in the server to be an suggestion box.
 Messages sent there can be sent to a mod-only channel for private discussion, as well as deleting the original message for anonymity.